simon-katz/nomis-ec-mode/README.md

 I don't know how to package up Emacs libraries — how to specify dependencies etc — so for now you will have to separately make sure that parseclj is available.
 (TODO: Improve this.)

-## Installing nomis/ec-mode itself
+## Installing nomis/ec-mode

-Here are some options for installing nomis/ec-mode itself:
+Here are some options for installing nomis/ec-mode:

-### Option 1
+### Option 1 — Manual Installation

+Note: If you are upgrading from pre-version-0.6, delete your existing `nomis-electric-clojure.el` file.

 Copy the file `nomis-ec-mode.el` to a place where it will be found by your Emacs and add the following to your init file: